-Reading has been one of the most popular pastimes over the past year in lockdown, providing us with a form of escapism when our threshold for digital content was officially exhausted.
-But where local Matthew Cornford found there was a number of great bookshops in Manchester to help fulfil the hobby, he also found there was a huge gap in the market for LGBTQ+ literature, finding a major lack of dedicated sections within bookshops and online stores to browse.
+Reading has been one of the most popular pastimes over the past few years since COVID-19 hit, providing us with a form of escapism when our threshold for digital content was officially exhausted.
+But where local Matthew Cornford found there were a number of great bookshops in Manchester to help fulfil the hobby, he also found there was a huge gap in the market for LGBTQ+ literature, finding a major lack of dedicated sections within bookshops and online stores to browse.
+Thus, Queer Lit was born.

-From there grew his brainchild, Queer Lit, an online bookstore specialising in LGBTQ+ content that finally came to fruition in September 2020.
+From there grew his brainchild of an online bookstore specialising in LGBTQ+ content that finally came to fruition in September 2020.
 And there’s nowhere prouder or more perfect for the store to call home but Manchester.

-Kicking off with 700 titles and rapidly growing its collection to over 1500, Queer Lit has become a huge success, helping those looking for LGTBQ+ storylines, in particular, find a new world to get lost in.
-And it couldn’t be easier, either, with Cornford and his team doing the hard work for us and splitting out the titles into categories such as LGBTQ+ history, Drag content, bisexual stories, gender stories, coming out stories and so much more.
+Kicking off with 700 titles and rapidly growing its collection to over 2500, Queer Lit has become a huge success, helping those looking for LGTBQ+ storylines, in particular, find a new world to get lost in.
+And it couldn’t be easier, either, with Cornford and his team doing the hard work for us and splitting the titles into categories such as LGBTQ+ history, Drag content, bisexual stories, gender stories, coming out stories, and many more.
 Just like sexuality, their category lists are pretty fluid – breaking down their collection in a variety of ways to help users shop.

 Speaking of the idea behind the store, Cornford said: “Like many people I love a good book and wanted to discover more Queer Literature.